 - Increased Transparency - The front-facing screen displays footage in real-time as it is being recorded.
 To the person being recorded, this demonstrates that a police department is open and transparent in its conduct.

-- Reducing the use of force incidents - an awareness that a camera is rolling generally improves the conduct of both sides of an encounter.
+- Reducing the use of force incidents - an awareness that a body camera generally improves the conduct of both sides of an encounter.
 Where there is a breakdown in conduct, an independent account of the incident can provide the truth and hold individuals to account.

 - Displaying the officer's point-of-view - While all body cameras can record evidence, body cameras with front-facing displays record the Officers point of view and improves officer safety while de-escalating confrontational situations.
 This is particularly useful in officer training and real-time in-field scenarios where quick feedback is required.